 This article focuses on the electronic commerce (e-commerce) statistics in the European Union (EU) and is based on the results of the 2018 survey on 'ICT usage and e-commerce in enterprises'.
 E-commerce refers here to the trading of goods or services over computer networks such as the internet by methods specifically designed for the purpose of receiving or placing orders.
-It can be divided into e-commerce sales (e-sales) and e-commerce purchases (e-purchases) according to the way in which an enterprise receives or places orders respectively.
+It can be divided into e-commerce sales (e-sales) and e-commerce purchases (e-purchases) depending whether an enterprise receives or places orders respectively.